top of page

 Lake Superior Sulfide Mining

 The Lake Superior Sulfide Mining subnetwork focuses on the many metallic mining proposals throughout Minnesota, Wisconsin, Michigan, and Ontario by sharing information, coordinating advocacy efforts, and identifying policy needs.
-Members of the subnetwork generated robust civic engagement during the funding and permit processes for such mines.

 Road Salt